 Fortitude began in January, 2017 as a street outreach designed to connect needy and homeless individuals with resources and assistance.
 Every Thursday night, a team of community volunteers brings food, hygiene, cold protection items, sweatshirts and coats, and snacks to a location in Kankakee.
 In 2019, Fortitude opened a rotating site PADS shelter for overnight, emergency sheltering from October-April.
 Volunteers primarily staff the shelter and all volunteers attend a 2 hour training.

 Fortitude serves from a trauma-informed perspective.
 Trauma-informed providers understand that needy and homeless individuals have experienced a great deal of trauma in their lives.
 It is difficult to trust others and challenging to reach out for help and navigate the difficult systems necessary to obtain real help.
 Many individuals have given up on the idea that they can live a better life.
 We understand that change occurs through relationships, so our first priority is always caring for the physical, social, and spiritual needs of our visitors, through which relationships are built.

-MEET THE EXECUTIVE DIRECTOR
+MEET THE FOUNDER AND EXECUTIVE DIRECTOR